Sothatsit/Evaluate/README.md

 A library to efficiently parse, optimise and evaluate string expressions.

-The optimisation steps of this library do not ensure complete floating point equivalence between the original and optimised expressions.
+The optimisation steps of this library do not ensure complete floating point equivalence between the original and optimised expressions, as the order of evaluation is not maintained.

 TODO
 ----